BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 An example user study trajectory.

-All participants rate JoyLo as the most user-friendly interface.
-Interestingly, although 70% of participants initially believed IK-based interfaces would be more intuitive, after the study, they unanimously prefer JoyLo.
-This shift highlights a key difference in data collection for tabletop manipulation and for mobile whole-body manipulation—one common participant complaint is the difficulty of effectively controlling the mobile base and torso using IK-based methods.
+In user surveys, all participants rated JoyLo the most user-friendly.
+Although 70% of participants initially believed IK-based interfaces would be more intuitive, after the study they unanimously preferred JoyLo.
+This shift underscores a key distinction between tabletop data collection and mobile whole-body manipulation: while IK-based methods may suffice for static setups, they struggle to effectively control the mobile base and torso, making high-quality data collection much harder in mobile manipulation settings.

 Additionally, we observe that the robot learns to recover from failures.
 As shown in videos below, when the robot was opening the wardrobe door, one door was not fully opened.
 The robot then moves backward a bit, attempts to open the door again, and successfully opens it.
 Similarly, when robot fails to close the toilet cover due to the limited arm reach, it tilts its torso forward, bringing its arms closer to the toilet.
 The robot then retries, grasps the toilet cover successfully, and closes the lid smoothly.